ehines24/pushbutton-arm-wrestling/README.md

 ## How-To

-- Simple connect the device to an arduino IDE and upload the code in the git hub to run the game!
+- Simply connect the device to an arduino IDE and upload the code in the git hub to run the game!

 ## Acknowledgments